Leeds fight back to extend Warrington's losing run

 Yet with neither side looking comfortable holding a lead, Warrington duly set up a nerve-jangling finale when Nicholson chased down Drinkwater's grubber kick.

-Ratchford's goal made it 24-22 with six minutes still left to play, but this time Leeds did hang on.
+Ratchford's goal made it 24-22 with six minutes still left to play, and Dufty came close to winning it at the death but he failed to gather Ratchford's grubber kick and Leeds somehow came through.

 Leeds: Hooley, Fusitu'a, Martin, Macdonald, Handley, Johnson, Sezer, Oledzki, O'Connor, Walters, McDonnell, Bentley, Smith.